 Write-Once Read-Many (WORM) Volumes in DR365V

-The DR365V enables users to provision WORM volumes on the DR365V or in the cloud of their choice.
-These target storage repositories only allow users to read and not edit or delete the data stored in these volumes.
+The DR365V enables users to provision WORM volumes on the appliance or in the cloud of their choice.
+These target immutable storage repositories only allow users to read and not edit or delete the data stored in these volumes.
 This ability also in turn protects, the data stored in these volumes, from ransomware attacks that look to overwrite or maliciously encrypt data.

 The backup and DR appliance also facilitates users to define policies which control how long the data stored in the WORM volumes cannot be edited or deleted – giving users complete control over their mission-critical assets.

 DR365V comes with standard support for local S3 volumes and AWS S3 cloud.
 Additionally, storage administrators can set up policies to “lock” object storage volumes.